jbinto/blog/README.md

 # jessebuchanan.ca

 This is the source code for jessebuchanan.ca.
-It is powered by [Octopress 2](http://octopress.org/) and deployed on Amazon S3 / CloudFront using the [s3_website](https://github.com/laurilehmijoki/s3_website).
+It is powered by [Octopress 2](http://octopress.org/) and deployed on Amazon S3 / CloudFront using the [s3_website](https://github.com/laurilehmijoki/s3_website) gem.

 ## Installation